 - The Netherlands, organized by NEMO.

-In addition, a European Dissemination Event will be organised online in September 2025.
+In addition, a European Dissemination Event took place online on September 16th, 2025.